If you do not have anti-retroviral treatment, there is a much greater risk that you will pass on the virus to your baby.

 Women with HIV infection are recommended to have yearly cervical smears.

-Content used with permission from the Royal College of Obstetricians and Gynaecologists website: HIV and pregnancy (December 2013, due for review 2016).
+Content used with permission from the Royal College of Obstetricians and Gynaecologists website: HIV and pregnancy.
 Copyright for this leaflet is with the Royal College of Obstetricians and Gynaecologists.

 Further reading and references